AfricasTalkingLtd/africastalking-java/README.md

     - `build()`: Finally build the xml

-For more information, please read [http://docs.africastalking.com/voice](http://docs.africastalking.com/voice)
+For more information on voice, please read the [documentation](https://build.at-labs.io/docs/voice%2Foverview)

 ### `TokenService`